 11. Find the minimum tensile strength of spring material ASTM A232 having diameter 3 millimeter, exponent m = 0.155 and constant A = 173 kpsi.

 Explanation: Tensile strength of spring material is given by following formula TS = A/dm

 ~ 146 kpsi Here, A = material constant in kpsi, d = diameter in mm, m = exponent value, TS = tensile strength of material in kpsi.

 12. Tensile strength depends on the molecular structure of the material.

 Explanation: Molecular structure of materials is responsible for interatomic bonding of atoms inside the material.
 As molecular structure of material changes, the bonding also changes.
 Thus required energy to break these bonds greatly changes.

 d) Grain size

-Explanation: Tensile strength increases with molecular weight of material.
-It is due to effect of entanglement.
+Explanation: Tensile strength increases with the molecular weight of material.
+It is due to the effect of entanglement.
 Other factors temperature, purity and grain size, on increasing, cause in decreasing UTS.